Fas Khan/Unsplash

 And so it was that all time was aligned to the clocks astronomers were using in Greenwich, meaning that the south-east London’s neighbourhood straddles the line where time begins, and that separates the eastern and western hemispheres of the entire world.
 Mental.

 Once you’ve had enough fun hopping between hemispheres, other things to do in Greenwich include the Royal Observatory, with its planetarium and exhibitions on space and time.
 That sits above an enormous park, with live music from the bandstand and stunning views across the city and beyond.
 Then there’s the maritime connection – take boat rides along the Thames, or climb the rigging of the Cutty Sark, a genuine 19th century ship.
-And that’s all before you walk through immersive artwork at NOW Gallery; stroll along The Tide, London’s answer to the Manhattan High Line; and peruse the covered market amidst the cobbled, time-warped streets of the town.
+And that’s all before you walk through immersive artwork at NOW Gallery; soak up the majesty of the Painted Hall; go skating in one of the most grandiose settings in London; and peruse the covered market amidst the cobbled, time-warped streets of the town.
 After which, it seems only prudent to pop your head into one of Greenwich’s best pubs…